Finding his vocation: Luke's journey to full-time work

-Even after finishing three VET certificates, Luke's study doesn’t stop there.
+Even after finishing three TAFE certificates, Luke's study doesn’t stop there.
 After gaining some hands-on experience working in his current full-time role as a project officer at the Department of Infrastructure, Planning and Logistics, he plans to continue.

 I am planning on further studies, and hope to complete my diploma.

 His persistence is paying off.
 Luke was recognised as runner up for the Aboriginal and Torres Strait Islander of the Year Award at the 2020 Northern Territory Training Awards.

 Upskill or re-skill with vocational education and training at CDU.
-Explore VET courses.
+Explore TAFE courses.